FLUPS -- a flexible and performant massively parallel Fourier transform library: Parallel performance analysis

 They are many other implementations of the distributed FFT algorithm, but only a handful of them provide the \textit{real-to-complex} FFT computation.
 Among them, \accfft \cite{Gholami:2015}, an implementation for both CPU and GPU partitions, is usually considered as one of the fastest~\cite{Ayala:2022}.

 To fit in the framework proposed by \accfft we had to use a very specific test-case, here again highlighting the flexibility of \flups.
 We use a cell-centered data-layout and perform a forward 3D FFT followed by a backward 3D FFT.
 The first topology is aligned in the direction of the first FFT so that only two topology switches are performed and three 1D FFTs.
 In our case we then start with pencils in the $X$ direction while \accfft starts with pencils in the $Z$ direction by default.
-We fix the number of unknowns to $256^3$ per rank, and we gradually increase the number of ranks.
-To have the fairest comparison possible, a single executable calling both libraries is created, with both libraries compiled using the same binaries of \code{FFTW} and \code{MPI}.
+The number of unknowns per rank is fixed to $256^3$, \revtwo{and the process distribution over the domain is given in \Cref{sec_detail_testcase_accfft}.} To have the fairest comparison possible, a single executable calling both libraries is created, with both libraries compiled using the same binaries of \code{FFTW} and \code{MPI}.
 Both libraries call \code{FFTW} with the \code{FFTW\_MEASURE} flag so that the differences in timings are only due to differences in the implementation.
 The tests have been done with exclusive node allocations on MeluXina, detailed in \Tref{tab:table-clusters}.